 Jake ‘The Snake’ Roberts was an unusual heel in the WWF.
 He didn’t need a manager and talked slowly to get his point across.
 Eventually he started getting too popular to remain a heel and became one of the icons of the 80s WWF scene.
 Mattel has made several WWE Elite figures of Jake, but he’s one of those characters that can never get enough.
 His latest comes in Legends Series 8.
 Let’s see what’s in the bag or it needs to slither away.

 Packaging: I love the gold, brown and yellow color scheme of the Legends line.
 The big WWE Legends logo on the insert looks fantastic and helps show off the figure nicely.
-Roger Rudman seems to take actual pride in writing the bio and it shows with his comprehensive take on the character.
+Robert Rudman seems to take actual pride in writing the bio and it shows with his comprehensive take on the character.

 There’s a little poetry to this one making this writeup even cooler.
 That would be the dream side job for an 80s kid like me.
 The package artwork is also terrific.
 I feel far less likely to trash these packages despite a lack of space, but they look so cool.

 I also dig the presentation of Jake in the package with Damian on his shoulders replicating the classic visual we’d see of them so often.

 Likeness: The earlier Legends Jake figures had a pretty decent likeness for the time, but this is a case where it’s easy to appreciate the impact of the True FX technological advancements.

 This headsculpt looks dead on like a mid-80s Jake the Snake.
 The eyes are beadier and give a more calculating expression.
 Jake’s hair isn’t as intricate as earlier figures although this thicker looks fine for the timeframe.